wayne1116/2019-Google-KickStart/RoundG/README.md

 ### The Equation
-- count the bit from the least significant bit
+- Count the bit from the least significant bit

   -> find the minimum possible value

-- change the bit from most significant bit
+- Change the bit from most significant bit

   -> find the maximum value

 ### Shifts
-- divide the shifts into 2 sets, each having the size of at most ceil(N/2)
+- Divide the shifts into 2 sets, each having the size of at most ceil(N/2)

-- sorting one vector
+- Sorting one vector

-- find the lower bound value of the sorted vector
+- Find the lower bound value of the sorted vector